russiianroulette/russiianroulette/README.md

  &emsp;  &emsp; ╰┈➤ in headspace 19 , october 27th .

-  &emsp; &emsp; &emsp;╰──╮ source attached -- though i dont act like source.
+  &emsp; &emsp; &emsp;╰──╮ source attached -- though i dont act like source. || I am very patient with other systems alters and others + nonverbal people , I do not rush anyone .
+As i dont like being rushed or rushing people.

    &emsp; &emsp; &emsp; &emsp; ✎ main account is @iitrappedd , we are not open about being a system sometimes.